ammarhakim/ammar-simjournal/je/je30/je30-coupled-hw.rst

   local fields stored on each sub-domain.

-For completeness: I use a piecewise quadratic Serendipity basis discontinous Galerkin scheme to evolve the vorticity and number-density, and a :math:`C^0` finite-element method to update the potential.
+For completeness: I use a piecewise quadratic Serendipity basis discontinuous Galerkin scheme to evolve the vorticity and number-density, and a :math:`C^0` finite-element method to update the potential.
 For time-stepping I use a strong-stability preserving third order Runge-Kutta (SSP-RK3) scheme.
 The coupling is performed after